Making a Difference for More than a Century

-For 114 years, the YWCA has helped women, girls and families in Nashville build safer, more self-sufficient lives.
-The professional staff and dedicated volunteers have monitored the challenges of social change, developing programs and services to meet the evolving needs of women and their families.
+For 119 years, YWCA has helped women, girls and families in Nashville build safer, more self-sufficient lives.
+The professional staff and dedicated volunteers are constantly monitoring the challenges of social change, developing programs and services to meet the evolving needs of women and their families.

 - In 1898, the Nashville YWCA was founded in three rooms over the Gartner and Maden Millinery Shop, 227 North Summer St. (now 5th Ave.)